sisl/AA222Project0/installation.md

 ## 1. Install `git`

 - Windows users: The simplest way to install git on windows is to use the installer ([Installer Link](https://git-scm.com/downloads/win)).
-Once installed, we recommend that windows users use the **Git Bash** terminal to
+Once installed, we recommend that windows users use the **Git Bash** terminal to run code.

 >*Note* : Alternatively, for Windows, the WSL (Windows Subsystem for Linux) gives us a virtualized linux kernel and command-line tool without having to dual boot.
 This is more involved and instructions to use the WSL can be found here : [WSL Instructions](https://learn.microsoft.com/en-us/windows/wsl/install). (**This is completely optional!**)
 ---